mit-dci/opencx/features.md

 `ocx getbalance name asset`

 This will get your balance

+- Get all balances

+`ocx getallbalances name`

+This will get balances for all of your assets.

 ## Storage
 ~~For now we're using Redis but that may change.~~